Please note all prices are in New Zealand Dollars ($NZD)

 Have no dependants

-Have grown up on or around farms, and/or one year's full time experience, and/or a tertiary qualification in agriculture.
+Have grown up on or around farms, and/or one year's full-time experience, and/or tertiary qualification in agriculture.

 Have the ability to obtain a working holiday visa.
 Other visa options can be discussed. (additional costs apply)